Content Map Terms

 Premature ventricular contractions (PVCs) are heartbeats that occur earlier than they should.
 These early beats briefly interrupt the heart's rhythm.

 A PVC may feel like a skipped heartbeat or a flutter.
-PVCs are the most common type of change in heart rhythm.
 They are common in children and teens as well as in adults.

 Early heartbeats can happen in the upper chambers (atria) or lower chambers (ventricles) of the heart.
 With PVCs, the ventricles beat early.
 An extra beat is followed by a pause and then a stronger heartbeat.
 It's this stronger heartbeat that creates the feeling of a skipped beat or a flutter.

-If you have a known heart problem, such as heart failure or heart disease, PVCs may be a sign that a dangerous heart rhythm could occur.
+If you have a known heart problem, such as heart failure or a heart attack, PVCs may be a sign that a dangerous heart rhythm could occur.
 So if you have a heart problem, talk to your doctor if you feel any change in your heartbeat.

 The cause of PVCs usually isn't known.
 But the chance of having PVCs can be increased by: